Jane Wodening: Life and career

+On November 17, 2023, Wodening died at the age of 87 in Denver, Colorado.

 Scrapbooks

-In the mid to late 1960s, Wodening made a set of three large scrapbooks that include many of the poets and artists of the time who frequented Brakhage's and her house when they were married.
-They chronicle Wodening and her family's life during this time period and include material such as newspaper clippings, photos, drawings by both her children and the artists that visited their house, letters from the artists they kept correspondence with (including such figures as Robert Creeley, Edward Dorn, Robert Kelly, and Joseph Cornell), effectations from daily life, and even frames from Brakhage's Mothlight.
+In the mid- to late 1960s, Wodening made a set of three scrapbooks that include many of the poets and artists of the time who frequented Brakhage's and her house when they were married.
+They chronicle Wodening and her family's life during this time period and include newspaper clippings, photos, drawings by both her children and the artists that visited their house, letters from the artists they corresponded with (including Robert Creeley, Edward Dorn, Robert Kelly, and Joseph Cornell), thoughts from daily life, and frames from Brakhage's Mothlight.
 These are now in the Beinecke Rare Book and Manuscript Library at Yale University.
-They have since been made accessible online.
+They have been made accessible online.